-Few people have had an impact on an entire genre of music like Ricky Skaggs has with bluegrass music.
+Happy birthday, Ricky Skaggs!
+Few people have had as profound of an impact on an entire genre of music like Skaggs has with bluegrass music.
 The singer, multi-instrumentalist, songwriter and mentor keeps evolving and churning out new music, almost 50 years after his debut album was released.
 In honor of Skaggs’ 69th birthday, we uncovered 11 things to know about the music icon.

 1. He was a child prodigy.